 Before we learn what Crawfish tastes like, we should take a look at what Crawfish is.
 Crawfishs are crustaceans which live on the ocean floor, have long muscular bodies and have a hard protective exoskeleton.

-Crawfishs have ten walking legs where the front two are larger claws.
+- Crawfishs have ten walking legs where the front two are larger claws.
 While they can live up to 50 years in the wild yet they are frequently caught long before that.
-Crawfishs are indigenous to almost every ocean in the world and tend to live close to the shore line.

-Larger, meatier Crawfishs are mostly found in the Northern hemisphere, specifically in the Atlantic Ocean.
 Smaller Crawfishs, which are commonly referred to as scampi, typically come from the southern hemisphere For hundreds of years, Crawfish was a food that was only eaten by peasants.

 It was even served in prisons or just used as fertilizer.
 Oh, how times have changed!
-It wasn't until the mid 19th century when Crawfish began to be sought after by the wealthy.
-Meatier than fish and with a more smooth and subtle flavor that other seafood, Crawfish was a great "new" dish.
+It wasn’t until the mid 19th century when Crawfish began to be sought after by the wealthy.

 From there, popularity rose.
 Crawfishs are now considered a delicacy and provide a very lucrative business to those who harvest them.